Casey-A-Johnson/Java_Project/README.md

 Workout App
-> this application was designed to help generate new workout ideas for those who may be stuck doing the same old workouts each day.
+> This application was designed to help generate new workout ideas for those who may be stuck doing the same old workouts each day.

 Table of Contents
 * [General Info]